JeanLebrument/UCSD-CoffeeShop/README.md

 # UCSD-CoffeeShop
-Final project for the class: "CSE-40635 Design Patterns"
+Final project for the class: "CSE-40635 Design Patterns" made in Java.

 The purpose of this project was to implement design patterns of each category (creational, structural, behavioral).